janetzki/Mechanism-Browser/README.md

 <br></br>
 ## Setup
-### Add server to hostfile
+### Add server to hosts file
-For any system that should have access to the Mechanism Browser, add the IP of the server and the hostname "mechanism-browser" to its hostsfile.
+For any system that should have access to the Mechanism Browser, add the IP of the server and the hostname "mechanism-browser" to its hosts file.

 ### Setup the Django server
 Install the requirements: